hi-primus/optimus/docs/index.rst

   - DataFrameTransformer.age_calculate(column)

 DataFrameTransformer class receives a dataFrame as an argument.
-This class has all methods listed aboved.
+This class has all methods listed above.

 Note: Every possible transformation make changes over this dataFrame and overwrites it.

-The following code shows how to instanciate the class to transform a
+The following code shows how to instantiate the class to transform a
 dataFrame:

 .. code:: python